 In 2003 ITC started with Classmate.

-Today, classmate is one of the premium brand in the notebooks.
+Today, the classmate is one of the premium brands in the notebooks.

 In 2007-09 classmate came up with Practical Books, Drawing Books, Geometry Boxes, Pens, and pencils.

 In 2002, ITC entered into the clothing world also.

 In India, they launched their trial run for the brand during the late ’90s.